 He is convinced that personal coaching in all aspects of the game can provide instant results and Ricky has worked closely with various Middlesex County teams since 2002.

-Ricky now combines his teaching career at Ealing with an exciting new personal challenge.
+Ricky now combines his role as Director for Golf at Ealing, with teaching and the odd appreance in Senior Events.
 In 2010, he qualified for the European Seniors Tour and achieved two top tens in his 5 events, a great achievement after many years absence from premier-level professional golf.
 He recently played in the British Seniors Championship at Sunningdale, (where an American visitor insisted on having his picture taken with Ricky).